 Leandro Moreira shows how to implement a domain specific version of Google’s “Did you mean” feature based on the SpellChecker project in the Apache Lucene sandbox using thee alternative algorithms (Levenshtein, Jaro-Winkler and N-gram).

-BlazeDS is an open source project from Adobe that allows you to connect your Adobe Flex applications with data services.
-The Java Messaging Service (JMS) is a method of communicating with services written in Java.
-In the first of two articles, InfoQ looks at the advantages of JMS and how you can use BlazeDS to communicate with your Java services via JMS from your Flex applications.
+In the first of two articles on BlazeDS and JMS, InfoQ looks at the advantages of JMS and how you can use BlazeDS to communicate with your Java services via JMS from your Flex applications.

 Over the last few years, modularity for Java has been an active discussion topic.
 Several JSRs show modularity is necessary for Java's evolution.
 What does modularity mean, and why should you care?
 4